 And the last word of the preceding paragraph is part of the disturbing problem I have with judges’ elections.

-I received in the mail last week a mailout attacking Burris.
+Last week, I received a mailout attacking Burris.
 I don’t know Burris.
 In fact, I never heard of him until I received the mailer that screamed out, “Billy Burris protects powerful predators instead of kids.
 We can’t trust him to keep us safe.”

 Well, that certainly grabs one’s attention, doesn’t it?